-If you’re just starting your freelance writing career or you just started a fresh new blog, you might be wondering how long does it take to write a 1,000-word blog post.
+If you’re just starting your freelance writing career or you just started a fresh new blog or content website, you might be wondering how long does it take to write a 1,000-word blog post.

 It’s a valid question that many new writers have.
 I know that because I had that same question too!
 When I started writing blog posts I didn’t know how long it would take me or if I was being fast enough.